 Heritage meets Homely

 You won’t find main meals here, but you get to satisfy your cravings for bite-sized local breakfasts, cakes, ice cakes and coffee.
-In the meantime, you get to enjoy the soothing ambiance here as well.
+In the meantime, you get to enjoy the soothing ambience here as well.

 Their Roti Kahwin with Soft Boiled Eggs is a classic.
 The bread is freshly toasted upon order before adding the butter and kaya.
 Best taken after dipping in soft boiled eggs, mixed with a dash of soya sauce.
 Hey, you’ve got to try it the traditional way!